aave/docs-v3/protocol-feature-summary.md

 | V3 Harmony     | No                    | No              | Yes                |

 ## Repay With Collateral
-Allows borrowers to repay debt using the supplied liquidity in the protocol.
+The *repay with collateral* feature allows borrowers to repay their borrowed assets using supplied liquidity within the protocol.

-_Repay with collateral_ feature is enabled via [ParaSwapRepayAdapter](https://github.com/aave/aave-v3-periphery/blob/master/contracts/adapters/paraswap/ParaSwapRepayAdapter.sol).
-User must approve the contract to pull ATokens to successfully repay with collateral.
+This feature is enabled via [ParaSwapRepayAdapter](https://github.com/aave/aave-v3-periphery/blob/master/contracts/adapters/paraswap/ParaSwapRepayAdapter.sol).
+The user must first approve the contract to pull ATokens to successfully repay with collateral.

-{% hint style="info" %}
-This feature does not support repaying with the same asset (eg. repaying USDC debt with USDC collateral).
-For repaying with same collateral asset see [Repay With ATokens feature](#repay-with-atokens).
-{% endhint %}

 ### Supported Markets
 Feature available on following **mainnet** markets: